 After each major storm event (0.3 inches in a 24 hour period), storm water outfalls are inspected.
+The City also performs inspections of outfalls during dry weather.
 Outfalls that show signs of potential IDDE will also be screened for cross connections or illicit discharges.
 Between these two projects, we believe we can achieve 12% screening.
+The City utilizes the Herrera 2020 IC/ID Manual for field screening methodology.